Joel Embiid NBA Playoffs Player Props: 76ers vs. Celtics

 Joel Embiid Insights vs. the Celtics

-- Embiid is averaging 3.0 three-point field goal attempts per game this season, which is 7.5% of his team's attempts from beyond the arc.
+- Embiid is averaging three three-point field goal attempts per game this season, which is 7.5% of his team's shots from beyond the arc.

 - Embiid's 76ers average 99.8 possessions per game, which ranks 26th among NBA teams, while the Celtics have a middling offense in terms of tempo, ranking 16th with 101.9 possessions per contest.

-- The Celtics concede 111.4 points per game, fourth-ranked in the NBA.
+- On defense, the Celtics have conceded 111.4 points per game, which is fourth-best in the league.

-- The Celtics are the 18th-ranked team in the NBA, allowing 44 rebounds per game.
+- On the glass, the Celtics are 18th in the league, allowing 44 rebounds per game.

-- The Celtics give up 23.1 assists per game, second-ranked in the NBA.
+- Looking at assists, the Celtics have conceded 23.1 per contest, second in the league.

-- Conceding 11.6 made 3-pointers per game, the Celtics are the fifth-ranked squad in the league.
+- The Celtics are the fifth-ranked squad in the league at allowing threes, conceding 11.6 made 3-pointers per game.

 Joel Embiid vs. the Celtics